PetercSnk/digital-forensics/filesystems.md

 |0x1C|4|Number of hidden sectors.|
 |0x20|4|Number of sectors > 32 MB.|

 What comes after 0x20 depends on the type of FAT being used.
-FAT12 and 16 differs from FAT32.
+FAT12 and FAT16 differs from FAT32.
-### FAT 12 and 16
+### FAT12 and FAT16
 | Offset | Length (Bytes) | Meaning |
 |--------|----------------|---------|
 |0x24|1|Drive number.|